EsrefPivcic/MyPolyglot/README.md

-# MyPolyglot (Under Development)
+# MyPolyglot

-MyPolyglot is an ongoing project developed for the Artificial Intelligence course at the Faculty of Information Technologies.
+MyPolyglot is a project developed for the Artificial Intelligence course at the Faculty of Information Technologies.
 It leverages the power of Marian NMT (Neural Machine Translation), a locally built translation framework, to provide seamless translation capabilities through a Go API and a React app.

-**Note: This project is currently under development, and certain features may be incomplete or subject to change.
-Feel free to explore.**

 ## Overview